garagehive/garagehive.github.io/docs/testarticle4.md

    ![](media/ecp-integration-add-items5.png)

-1. The **Show Only Available in Local Branch** slider is enabled by default, but if the item is not available in the ECP local branch, you can disable it to see if it is available in other branches.
+1. The **Show Only Available in Local Branch** slider is enabled by default, but if the item is not available in the LKQ ECP local branch, you can disable it to see if it is available in other branches.

    ![](media/ecp-integration-add-items6.png)